 All departments at Imperial are expected to eventually hold an Athena SWAN award.
 Successful applications in the Faculty of Engineering are listed below (dates refer to Athena SWAN application rounds), and the other departments are working on applications.

 - Department of Chemical Engineering; Silver, renewed November 2017

 - Department of Civil and Environmental Engineering; Bronze application planned for 2017

 - Department of Computing; Bronze, renewed April 2017

 - Department of Earth Science and Engineering; application planned for 2018

-- Department of Electrical and Electronic Engineering; Bronze application planned for 2017
+- Department of Electrical and Electronic Engineering; Bronze, November 2017

 - Department of Materials; Silver, renewed April 2017